As a coach or consultant, you’ve probably had to deal with a dreaded late payment from a client or even no-shows at sessions.

 It’s easy to think that clients will get annoyed by reminder emails.
 But the truth is that people are busy, and it can be incredibly liberating for a business to take ownership of those reminders.

-When you’re reminding your clients, you’re taking one more weight off their shoulders.
+When you’re reminding your clients, whether it’s about an appointment or a DMARC for MSPs platform comparison, you’re taking one more weight off their shoulders.
 So why apologize for doing that?

 I was guilty of doing this at first, but I’ve learned that apologizing doesn’t solve anything.

-On the flip side, reminder emails shouldn’t be used to shame your clients or get angry at them.
+On the flip side, reminder emails shouldn’t be used to argue with your client.

 Here’s what we mean.
 Instead of writing: